 If you’re looking for something sweet to top those special birthday cakes and cupcakes with that is completely guilt-free, look no further.

-It is going to take 8 ingredients and 15 minutes flat to create this amazingly delicious dairy-free frosting that just happens to also be completely sugar-free and gluten-free.
+It is going to take 8 ingredients and 15 minutes flat to create this amazingly delicious dairy-free frosting that just happens to also be completely refined sugar-free and gluten-free.

 You’re going to love this vegan sugar-free chocolate icing because it’s…